gomezgoiri/geochart-euskadi/README.md

 Javascript geochart maker for the [Basque Country](http://en.wikipedia.org/wiki/Basque_Country_(autonomous_community)).

-The API is intended to be similar to [GCharts-like](https://developers.google.com/chart/interactive/docs/gallery/geochart) since this is just an extension to show a more fine-grained information about this region.
+The API is intended to be similar to [GChart-like](https://developers.google.com/chart/interactive/docs/gallery/geochart).
+This project can be seen as an extension of Google Chart to show a more fine-grained information about this region.
 This functionality is not currently available on Google Chart, but who knows if they will add it in the future or not.

 <a href="http://imgur.com/a/gcbK3"><img src="http://i.imgur.com/WDYMoKil.png" title="Province resolution"/></a>